fivdi/onoff/README.md

 }, 5000);
 ```

-## Asynchronous API - Blink the LED on GPIO #17 20 times
+## Asynchronous API

+Blink the LED on GPIO #17 for 5 seconds:

 ```js
 var Gpio = require('onoff').Gpio, // Constructor function for Gpio objects.